WladimirFilho/Flutter-TodoList/README.md

-# todo_list
+# To-Do List Application

-A new Flutter project.
+This is a simple to-do list application developed using Dart and Flutter.
+The application uses Hive as a local database to store and manage the user's tasks.

 ## Getting Started

-This project is a starting point for a Flutter application.
+### Prerequisites

+To run this application, you will need to have the following installed on your local machine:

+- Dart
+- Flutter
+- Hive

 A few resources to get you started if this is your first Flutter project: